-Cardiovascular exercise, such as running, jogging, swimming, cycling, HIIT (high intensity interval training) training, or basically anything that gets your heart rate up for a significant amount of time, has many benefits.
-These include, most strikingly, a 50% lower risk of heart disease and a lower instance of many other diseases such as some cancers, stroke and type 2 diabetes.
+Cardiovascular exercise: the likes of running, jogging, swimming, cycling, HIIT (high intensity interval training), or basically anything that gets your heart rate up for a significant amount of time has many benefits.
+These include, most strikingly, a 50% lower risk of heart disease, and a lower instance of many other diseases, including some cancers, stroke, and type 2 diabetes.

-Cardiovascular exercise is also crazy good for your mind and general well being, helping blow out depression, anxiety and low mood.
-Don’t forget that many exercises are both cardio and weight bearing, such as HIIT, power walking, running, indoor rowing and kettle bell classes – so you can get the best of both worlds in one session.
+Cardiovascular exercise is also crazily good for your mind and general well being as it helps to blast out depression, anxiety, and low mood.
+Don’t forget that many exercises are both cardio and weight bearing, such as HIIT, power walking, running, indoor rowing, and kettle bell classes – so you can get the best of both worlds in one session.

 Boxing covers ALL bases:

-- Boxing is one of the best all rounders for not only its cardiovascular benefits, but also for self defense, muscle building, toning, balance, coordination – plus it’s a great self esteem booster.
+- Boxing is one of the best all rounders for not only its cardiovascular benefits, but also for self defense, muscle building, toning, balance and coordination – plus it’s a great self esteem booster.
 You can do some sparring at home with a partner and an inexpensive sparring kit.

-- If you suffer from joint problems you may prefer to do the lower impact sports such as swimming or cycling, as these do not pound down hard on joints like many other exercise and therefore keep the pressure off.
-BUT you may need to go at these harder to get the same muscle building benefits as other weight-bearing exercises.
+- If you suffer from joint problems you may prefer to do the lower impact sports, such as swimming or cycling, as these do not pound down hard on joints like many other exercises and so keep the pressure off.
+BUT, you may need to go at these harder to get the same muscle building benefits as other weight-bearing exercises.

-- Cycling is also much easier on the joints than many other types of exercise as it is aerobic, builds strong muscles, especially in the legs and abdominals, builds strong bones, and boosts endurance.
-Also fantastic for balance, and getting out in the fresh air.
+- Cycling is also much easier on the joints than many other types of exercise as it is not only aerobic, but builds strong muscles, especially in the legs and abdominals, builds strong bones, and boosts endurance.
+It’s also fantastic for balance, and a great reason getting out in the fresh air.

-Fitness trackers are a great way to keep track of your fitness and create accountability for your health and fitness.
-The Fitbit Charge 2 is one of the newest in the fitbit range and has more advanced features.
+Fitness trackers are a great way to keep track of your fitness, and they create accountability for your health and fitness plan.
+The Fitbit Charge 2 is one of the newest in the fitbit range and has more advanced features than its predecessors.
 The Charge 2 will track your steps, heart rate, calories burned, sleep patterns, and can lock into your heartbeat to create a personalised breathing plan for you to relax to.

 When deciding to embark on any exercise regime you will want to make sure you are eating right.
 Any effects you get from exercise can be doubled from eating high protein and nutrient dense foods.
-You should also include specific fat burning foods in your diet to really stoke the fires of your metabolism.
+You should also include specific fat burning foods into your diet as these will really stoke the fires of your metabolism.

 It really cannot be stated enough that physical fitness, alongside a clean and healthy diet, really can change your life forever.
-You will feel fantastic, have more confidence than you ever thought possible, and have much more protection from many major diseases and illnesses.
+You will feel fantastic, have more confidence than you EVER thought possible (I am serious on this one), AND have much higher protection from many major diseases and illnesses.

-You can start today to change your life, just baby steps every day lead to huge leaps over the long term and wen you start to feel good you will never want to go back.
+You can start today to change your life, just baby steps every day lead to huge leaps over the long term, and when you start to feel good you will never want to go back.
 The better it gets, the better it gets, so they say!